AqFad2811/epg/README.md

-Question : where is the playlist?
+Question : Where is the playlist?
 - [Here.](http://aqfad.xtgem.com)